IBMCodeLondon/chatbot-workshop/training.md

 7. You will be redirected into a page with three tabs, Intents, Entities, and Dialog.
 Under the Intents tab, click on **Create new** to create the first intent.

-8. Use the answers you wrote in Step 1 to create the first intent.
+8. Use the answers you wrote in Step 1 or use the ones below to create the first intent.
 Click on **Done** when finished.

     ![Create intent](assets/intents.png)

 9.  **Click back and then click on the Entities** tab in the top menu bar.
 This is where you can add entities.
-Add the entity you wrote in Step 1.
+Add the entity you wrote in Step 1 or use the ones below.
 Click **Done** when finished.

     ![Create entity](assets/entities.png)